San Geremia

 San Geremia is a church in Venice, northern Italy, located in the sestiere of Cannaregio.
 The apse of the church faces the Grand Canal (Venice), between the Palazzo Labia and the Palazzo Flangini.
 The edifice is popular as the seat of the cult of Saint Lucy of Syracuse, whose remains are housed inside.

 History

 The first church was erected here in the 11th century, and was later rebuilt on several occasions.
 In 1206 it is mentioned to house the remains of St. Magnus of Oderzo (died 670), who had taken refuge in this area from the Lombards.

 The church of San Geremia in Venice hit by the Austrian bombardment of 1849.

 A first rebuilding was held under doge Sebastiano Ziani, the new church being consecrated in 1292.
 The current edifice dates from 1753, designed by Carlo Corbellini; the façade is from 1861.
 The brickwork bell tower (probably dating from the 12th century) has two thin Romanesque mullioned windows at the base.

 The church was damaged by Austrian shelling during their successful siege of the city in 1849 during the First Italian War of Independence.

-On 27 June 1998 there was a fire.
+On 27 June 1998, a minor fire broke out, lightly damaging the church.